0xNefu/txchyon-capital/src/content/posts/getting-started/how-to-track-your-crypto-portfolio.md

 Tracking your crypto portfolio as a beginner is about **building habits and understanding your holdings**.
 Start manual, gradually integrate tools, and always prioritize **security and privacy**.
 By following the cluster guides and using both spreadsheets and read-only apps, beginners can confidently manage multiple wallets, track DeFi positions, and prepare for taxes—all while avoiding common pitfalls.

-Tracking isn’t just about numbers—it’s about **developing discipline, safety awareness, and strategic insight** for long-term success in the crypto ecosystem.
+Tracking isn't just about numbers—it's about **developing discipline, safety awareness, and strategic insight** for long-term success in the crypto ecosystem.